 To avoid seasonal campaigns that could result in security breaches, identity theft, or financial loss, users are encouraged to take the following actions:

 - Avoid following unsolicited links or downloading attachments from unknown sources.

-- Refer to our Tips to learn more about Shopping Safely Online and Avoiding Social Engineering and Phishing Attacks.
+- Refer to our Tips to learn more about Shopping Safely Online, A Guide for Seniors, and Avoiding Social Engineering and Phishing Attacks.